Close Alert Banner

 • Insurance claims

-FSD offers counselling to parents/caregivers and families with children of all ages.
-FSD offers individual counselling to children aged six and older.
-If parents are separated or divorced, both parents' consent may be needed.
+FSD offers counselling and psychotherapy to parents/caregivers and families with children of all ages.
+FSD offers direct service to children aged six and older.
+If parents or caregivers are separated or divorced, they may both need to provide consent.

-Children age 12 and older have the legal right to consent to counselling on their own behalf.
-We cannot share information about their counselling with anyone without their written consent.
+Children aged 12 and older have the legal right to consent to counselling and psychotherapy on their own behalf.
+We cannot share information about their service with anyone without their written consent.
 This includes parents and caregivers.

 Our professional credentials